Contagious McKean-Vlasov systems with heterogeneous impact and exposure

 For given parameters, to be specified below, the mean-field problem is formulated as a coupled system of conditional McKean--Vlasov equations

 where each $B_{u,v}$ is a Brownian motion independent of the `common' Brownian motion $B_0$.
+We take the initial conditions for $X_{u,v}(0)$ to be independent of the Brownian motions, and we require that solutions of \eqref{CMV1} must satisfy $\mathbf{L}_v(0)=0$ for all $v$ in the support of $\varpi$.

-Observe that $B_0$ functions as a common source of noise in the sense that the dynamics of the entire system are conditional upon its movements.
+Note that $B_0$ serves as a `common factor' in the sense that the dynamics of the entire system are conditional upon its movements.
 In contrast, each $B_{u,v}$ models instead the random fluctuations that are specific to a given mean-field particle $X_{u,v}$.
-We stress that the Brownian motions are all taken to be independent of the initial conditions for $X_{u,v}(0)$.
-Notice that, since $\mathbf{L}$ is required to be $B_0$-measurable, computing $t\mapsto \mathbb{P}(t\geq \tau_{u,v} \mid B_0)$ only relies on $B_{u,v}$ being a Brownian motion independent of $B_0$.
+Notice also that, since $\mathbf{L}$ is required to be $B_0$-measurable, computing $t\mapsto \mathbb{P}(t\geq \tau_{u,v} \mid B_0)$ only relies on $B_{u,v}$ being a Brownian motion independent of $B_0$.
 Any relationship between the $B_{u,v}$'s is irrelevant for this, and solving the system for a different set of particle-specific Brownian drivers $B_{u,v}$ does not change $\mathbf{L}$ as long as they are all independent of $B_0$ and the initial conditions.
-When the exogenous correlation parameter $\rho$ is zero, we see that $B_0$ plays no role and so $\mathbf{L}$ becomes deterministic.
+When the exogenous correlation parameter $\rho$ is zero, we see that the common factor $B_0$ plays no role and so $\mathbf{L}$ becomes deterministic.

+The key reason for our interest in \eqref{CMV1} is that it has a quite general, but also highly tractable, heterogeneous structure.
+This contrasts with the focus on purely symmetric formulations of the McKean--Vlasov problem in most of the existing literature, see e.g.~\cite{Bayraktar89, Cuchiero20, DIRT15a,DIRT15b, DNS21,HLS18,LS18b,LS18a, NS17}.
 As regards the measure $\varpi$ in \eqref{CMV1}, this is taken to be a probability distribution on $\mathbb{R}^k\times\mathbb{R}^k$ specifying the density or discrete support of the `indexing' vectors $(u,v)\in\mathbb{R}^k\times \mathbb{R}^k$.
 One should think of each $X_{u,v}$ as a tagged `infinitesimal' mean-field particle within a heterogeneous `cloud' or `continuum' of such particles.
 In this respect, the role of $\varpi$ is to model how these infinitesimal particles are distributed along a possible continuum of types, as identified by the `indexing' vectors which describe how the particles interact through the interaction kernel $\kappa$.